I lead the UX design of a major product improvement at ePages, enabling customers to create a modern responsive online shop quickly and easily.

 Besides that, the developers were using new technologies like Docker and Node.js which we did not use in a production environment before, so they were keen on getting technical feedback on that as soon as possible, too.

-After a short beta phase, ePages Now is now publicly available.
+After a short beta phase, ePages Now is now publicly available as part of the ePages product line.